A search for a clear definition of “craft” yields many results. You will discover meanings such as:

 - A distilled spirit produced by a distillery producing fewer than 750,000 gallons annually.

-- A spirit produced by a distillery that is independently owned and operated, with more than a 75% equity stake in their company, or operational control.
+- A spirit produced by a distillery that is independently owned and operated, with more than a 75% equity stake in their company and operational control.

 The American Craft Spirits Association defines a craft distillery as follows: